Tourism and Events Queensland: Promotions

-The agency was responsible for the successful promotion campaign for Hamilton Island that was dubbed the 'Best job in the world'.
+The agency was responsible for the successful promotion campaign for Hamilton Island that was dubbed the 'Best job in the world' which received over $200M AUD in global media value, won 3 Cannes Lion advertising awards, and is cited as a viral marketing success.
 The 2009 Unreal Deals campaign was the agency's most successful domestic retail campaign ever.
 Other campaigns have targeted the Gold Coast, Sunshine Coast, tropical North Queensland and the Whitsundays.

 In 2019, Queensland Premier, Annastacia Palaszczuk, declared 2019 ‘The Year of Outback Tourism’ and announced a $3 million campaign to promote holiday destinations across the Queensland Outback.
 Additionally, a $10 million Queensland Outback Tourism Infrastructure Fund was announced to fund a range of ‘Outback Tourism’ projects, including luxury glamping and a glass-floored bridge crossing Cobbold Gorge in Queensland’s Gulf Savannah region.
 In 2019, over 1 million visitors travelled to Regional Queensland.

 TEQ’s next campaign, ‘The Year of Indigenous Tourism’, was announced by the Queensland Premier in November 2019.
 To support the 2020 campaign, the Queensland Government committed $10 million to create tourism jobs for Indigenous Queenslanders.
 An additional $200,000 was announced for a ‘Year of Indigenous Tourism Festivals and Events Fund’ to showcase Aboriginal and Torres Strait Islander Culture.
 The campaign was extended to 2021.
 Tourism and Events Queensland’s most recent campaign, ‘Good to Go’, was launched during the COVID-19 pandemic to encourage domestic tourism.
 This campaign involved transport, accommodation, experiences and activity operators completing a ‘COVID Safe program’ to provide safe experiences for visitors.